-The Station must use its community service grants within two one-year grant periods.
+The Station must use its CSGs within two one-year grant periods.
 Any unexpended funds must be returned to the CPB.
 Although it is a possibility that the funds could not be spent within the grant period, the management of the Station deems the contingency remote.